xiaodoushabing/utilities/README.md

 - **One Logger**: The same `logger` instance is used across the entire application
 - **Task-Aware Filtering**: Different tasks get different logging behaviors through custom filtering
-- **Shared Handlers**: Tasks can share the same set of handlers (console, file, etc.), but each task can configure different minimum log levels for each handler
+- **Shared Handlers**: Tasks can share the same set of handlers (stdout, files, custom destinations, etc.), but each task can configure different minimum log levels for each handler
 - **Dynamic Configuration**: Tasks can be added, removed, or modified at runtime

 ## Quick Start